"We only get one planet, just like we only get one mother.

 Changes in the position of the polar front and jet stream are causing extreme weather events

-As shown at left, cold Arctic air sits over the north end of the earth while warmer air sits over the equator.
-The location where Arctic cold air meets warm more southern air is called the "polar front" and is accompanied by high speed, high altitude winds known as the polar jet stream.
+As shown on the left, cold Arctic air sits over the north end of the earth while warmer air sits over the equator.
+The location where cold Arctic air meets warm more southern air is called the "polar front" and is accompanied by high speed, high altitude winds known as the polar jet stream.
 This jet stream circles around the northern half of the earth and normally moves eastwards

 Under certain temperature conditions from climate change, the polar jet stream can halt its movement causing it to change shape and weaken.
 Like a loose bike chain, the jet stream becomes more wobbly and gets stuck, causing cold polar air to move south, or warm air to move north.